luyadev/luya/docs/guide/luya-guideline.md

 ## Documentation & Guide

+Informations about creating guides and how they are rendered on luya.io:

++ Heading 1 titles will automatically removed from the rendering on luya.io, therefore the navigation title will be used instead.
+So you add a heading markdown notation on a file, but you don't have to.
++ Heading 2 titles will be used in order to auto generate a table of contents on luya.io.

 In order to make a Link somewhere inside the Guide or PHPDoc to a PHP Class use:

 + `{{\luya\base\Module}}` This will generate a link to the API for this class.